Superior Court Locations and Parking Information:

 a courtroom.
 Lunch Breaks:

 Jurors have at least one hour for lunch.
-There is a cafe located in the
+There are many eating establishments within easy walking distance

-We hope this addition helps make your jury service experience with us even more positive.
+We hope this helps make your jury service experience with us even more positive.

 return to topAttire:

 Uniforms are not permitted.
-Uniforms include, but are not limited to; firefighters, military, security or Department of Corrections,
+Uniforms include, but are not limited to: peace officers, firefighters, military, security, Department of Corrections,

 Jurors are to report to the Jury Assembly Room with their summons or